catsout/wallpaper-engine-kde-plugin/README.md

 - [ ] Scenescript

 ### Web
-Basic web apis are supported, but the audio api dose not send data at now.
+Basic web apis are supported, but the audio api does not send data at now.
 #### no webgl
 WebEngineView in plasmashell can't init opengl.
 Some wallpaper using webgl may not work, and performance may be bad.

 ### Video HWdecode
 #### QtMultimedia
-Default video backend of this plugin.
+The default video backend of this plugin.
 It's using GStreamer to play video.
 [hwdecode](https://wiki.archlinux.org/title/GStreamer#Hardware_video_acceleration) for GStreamer

 #### Mpv
-Need to compile plugin lib.
+Need to compile the plugin lib.
-The config is set to `hwdec=auto`, and not configurable at now.
+The config is set to `hwdec=auto`, and is not configurable for now.

 ### Acknowledgments
 - [RePKG](https://github.com/notscuffed/repkg)